The country of China

 Click within the map to display information about a province or country

-China, home to 1 in 5 of all humanity, is the most populous country in the world and the third largest in land area after Russia and Canada; slightly ahead of the US and Europe.
+China, home to 1 in 5 of all humanity, is the most populous country in the world (but soon to be overtaken by India) and the third largest in land area after Russia and Canada; slightly ahead of the US and Europe.
 It is divided into 33 administrative regions (22 provinces; 4 metropolitan municipalities; 5 autonomous regions and 2 special autonomous regions).
 The map shows the geographical division of China into provinces.
 We also have a map of each distinct geographic region of China.
 Geographically the Yellow and Yangzi rivers act as boundaries, thoroughfares and water sources for the majority of Chinese people.

 China's Climate